Pokémon Ruby and Sapphire: New features

 The most prominent change in the battle mechanics is the introduction of double battles, in which the opposing parties each use two Pokémon at the same time.
 Consequently, certain Pokémon moves can affect multiple combatants at once.
 Multi battles were added alongside double battles.
 They are identical to double battles, but there are two trainers to a side, each controlling one of the two Pokémon sent out.
 Also new to the games are innate abilities and natures; the former is shared by every Pokémon of a certain species, while the latter may vary among a particular species.
 Abilities grant their holders certain powers in battle, such as immunity against certain types of moves or strengthening a certain type of move.
 Natures, like innate abilities, affect the strength of Pokémon in battle; however, they affect the stats of the Pokémon rather than directly affecting the strength of the moves.
 Another stat introduced in Pokémon Ruby and Sapphire is Condition, an important factor in Pokémon Contests, mini-games in which participants perform moves before a judge.
 Both Pokémon and their moves have a Condition, which is increased by using Pokéblocks, which are candies made from berries.
 Secret bases were added as a one-off feature where players could open up a hole in the world and customize the area with various items picked up in-game.
 Players who linked up with others who set up secret bases were able to battle an NPC version of that trainer within their secret base.

 Like Pokémon Gold, Silver, and Crystal, Pokémon Ruby and Sapphire keep track of real-life time; this influences events like tides and berry plant growth.
 However, unlike their predecessors, Ruby and Sapphire do not differentiate between day and night.
-Also, due to the differences in the technical specifications of Game Boy link cables and Game Boy Advance link cables, Ruby and Sapphire cannot be linked with Pokémon games of previous generations; one cannot battle with or trade to the previous generations.
+Also, due to the differences in the technical specifications of Game Boy link cables and Game Boy Advance link cables, Ruby and Sapphire cannot be linked with Pokémon games of previous generations; one cannot battle with or trade with the previous generations.